City-of-Turku/response-measurer/README.md

 - `database`: the database name you are targeting.
 - `table`: the database table you are targeting for measurements.
 - `driver`: `pyodbc` uses this to connect to the SQL db.
 Use `"{SQL Server}"` unless you have some specific needs for other drivers.
 - `destination_folder`: the folder `export.py` makes additional copies of exported report files into.
 Leave empty `""` if you don't want additional copies.
+Note that folder path needs to use "/" format i.e. this/is/my/path.
 - `network_test_addr`: URL to check whether network is working or not when making measurements.
 Leave empty `""` if you don't want this additional network test.

 ## Running the app